December 4, 2025 (6mo ago) — last updated May 13, 2026 (1mo ago)

 Ignoring the Voice of Your Customer

 Ignoring feedback costs loyalty.
-Many customers will walk away after a few bad experiences, and repeating their issue to multiple people drives frustration.4
+Many customers will walk away after a few bad experiences, and repeating their issue to multiple people drives frustration4.
+The most successful companies build strategy around customer input and treat feedback as a roadmap for improvement.

 Got Questions About Customer Engagement?
 We’ve Got Answers.